remoteintech/remote-jobs/company-profiles/novoda.md

 ## Company technologies

-Android, Swift and anything mobile
+Android, iOS, and anything mobile.

 ## Office Locations

-We have offices in Barcelona, Berlin, Liverpool and London, with remote workers in Europe.
+We have offices in Barcelona, Berlin, Liverpool, and London, with remote workers in Europe.

 ## How to apply